Window Frame Kits 101: Your Complete Guide

 - Using the Wrong Insulation: High-expansion foam can exert enough pressure to warp the frame.
 Always use a low-expansion foam specifically designed for windows and doors.

-DIY vs. Hiring a Professional: Which Is for You?
+DIY or Hire a Pro: Which Is Right for You?

 Deciding whether to install your window frame yourself or hire a professional comes down to your skill level, the tools you have, and the complexity of your project.
 If you’re an experienced DIYer replacing a single, easily accessible window, you can likely handle the job with great results.